lovesegfault/beautysh/README.md

 > **CAUTION**: Because Beautysh overwrites all the files submitted to it, this
 > could have disastrous consequences if the files include some of the
 > increasingly common Bash scripts that have appended binary content (a regime
-> where Beautysh has undefined behavior ).
+> where Beautysh has undefined behaviour ).
 So please — back up your files,
 > and don't treat Beautysh as a harmless utility.
 Even if that is true
 > most of the time.